jusez/kvanttikoodi-website-frontend/README.md

 - `gulp css` compiles SCSS files into CSS and minifies the compiled CSS
 - `gulp js` minifies the themes JS file
 - `gulp vendor` copies dependencies from node_modules to the vendor directory
+- `gulp deploy` copies changed files to the server using rsync

 You must have npm and Gulp installed globally on your machine in order to use these features.